wp-plugins/the-holy-scripturizer/readme.txt

 * Streamlined Code & Small File Size
 * Redesigned Admin Panel to match WordPress 2.5
 * CSS Code moved to an external file
+* Added support for periods and endashes in the reference (ex.
+John 3.16&ndash;17)

 == Installation ==